Impact of light-matter coupling strength on the efficiency of microcavity OLEDs: A unified quantum master equation approach: Results and discussion

-Since one of our objectives is to assist with actual device design, the effects of cavity thickness should be taken more accurately into account; By tuning $L_c$, one can adjust $E_c$ out of resonance with $E_s$, in which case the coupling strength should gradually vanish.
-However, this does not occur with the current definition of $g_N$.
+Since one of our objectives is to assist with actual device design, the effects of cavity thickness should be taken more accurately into account.
+By tuning $L_c$, one can adjust $E_c(\mathbf{k}_\Vert)$ out of resonance with $E_s$, in which case the coupling strength should gradually vanish.
+However, this does not occur in Eq.~\eqref{eq:gN} as is.

 Writing $H_S$ in the interaction picture and performing time coarse graining over some adequate timescale $\Delta t$~\cite{Majenz2013}, we get